What is Cross-Merchandising?

 How to Control the Effectiveness of Cross-Merchandising?

-The PlanoHero service greatly simplifies this process.
-With its help, you can not only create professional planograms, but also control their execution right in the store.
-The tool provides analytics of layout efficiency, helping to evaluate the results at specified intervals - be it weekly, monthly or quarterly.
+The PlanoHero planogram software greatly simplifies this process.
+With its help, you can create professional planograms and control their execution right in the store.
+The tool provides analytics of layout efficiency, helping to evaluate the results at specified intervals - be it weekly, monthly, or quarterly.

 Looking for a service to create planograms?